Stability analysis of time-periodic solutions to the Navier-Stokes-Fourier system in 3D whole space: Introduction

-The time-periodic problem for the incompressible Navier-Stokes equation has been extensively studied; we refer here to Maremonti \cite{MR1107016}, Kozono-Nakao \cite{MR1373173}, Yamazaki \cite{MR1777114}, Galdi-Silvestre \cite{MR2603768}, Kobayashi \cite{MR2589952} and Ku\v{c}era \cite{MR2610568} among many others.
-In particular, Yamazaki \cite{MR1777114} derived time-decay estimates for perturbations around a time-periodic solution to the incompressible Navier-Stokes equation in unbounded domains such as the whole space, the half-space, or exterior domains of dimension $N \geq 3$.
-For the isentropic compressible Navier-Stokes equation, the existence and stability of the time-periodic solution were studied by Valli \cite{MR753158} in a 3D bounded domain, and by Kagei-Tsuda \cite{MR3274764}, Tsuda \cite{MR3437858} in $\mathbb{R}^N$, $N\geq 3$.
-The existence and stability of the time-periodic solution to the Navier-Stokes-Fourier system was studied by Ma, Ukai and Yang \cite{MR2595722} in $\mathbb{R}^N$, $N\geq 5$.
-We also mention that Feireisl et al. \cite{MR2917121} show the existence of at least one weak time periodic solution of the Navier-Stokes-Fourier system in a 3D bounded domain for the specific pressure.
+The difficulty in proving Theorem \ref{timethm} arises from the convection terms in the Navier-Stokes-Fourier system.
 Since the spatial decay order of the time-periodic solution is expected to be at most ${O}(1/|x|)$, the convection term $v \cdot \nabla v$ appearing in the Navier-Stokes equations is expected to exhibit the same spatial decay order, ${O}(1/|x|^3)$, as the viscous term $\mu \Delta v$.
-Thus, we need to treat the convection terms carefully to drive the existence of a time-periodic solution even if the given external force is small enough.
-For this reason, Yamazaki and Tsuda transform the convection term $v\cdot\nabla v$ to the divergence forms $\dive(v\otimes v)$ and $\dive(\rho v\otimes v)$, respectively, by using the mass conservation low, and then establish a priori estimate for the solutions.
-In the Navier-Stokes-Fourier system case, the additional convection term $v\cdot\nabla \theta$ and the non-divergence form term $(\theta\partial_\theta P/c_V \rho)\dive v$ appear in the equation of the temperature in (\ref{eq}).
+Thus, we need to treat the convection terms carefully to prove the existence of a time-periodic solution and to derive the decay estimate for its perturbations even if the given external force is small enough.
+For this reason, Yamazaki and Tsuda transform the convection term $v\cdot\nabla v$ to the divergence forms $\dive(v\otimes v)$ and $\dive(\rho v\otimes v)$, respectively, by using the mass conservation low, and then establish a priori bound for the solutions to the Navier-Stokes equations.
+However, in the Navier-Stokes-Fourier system case, the additional convection term $v\cdot\nabla \theta$ and the non-divergence form term $(\theta\partial_\theta P/c_V \rho)\dive v$ appear in the equation of the temperature in (\ref{eq}).
 In Section 3 below, to establish a priori estimate in the homogeneous Besov spaces, we shall introduce the modified energy functional

 where $p_1=\p_\rho P(\rho_\infty,\theta_\infty)$, $p_2=\p_\theta P(\rho_\infty,\theta_\infty)$, $q_1=\p_\rho^2 P(\rho_\infty,\theta_\infty)$ and $q_2=\p_\rho \p_{\theta}P(\rho_\infty,\theta_\infty)$.
 By introducing the modified energy functional, let $\sigma=\rho-\rho_\infty$, $m=\rho v$ and $\eta=\theta-\theta_\infty$, then the equation (\ref{eq}) is transformed into the equation